 Lubbock Christian University is open to all persons regardless of race, color, gender, age, religion, national origin, or disabled condition who are otherwise eligible for admission as students.
 In all of the educational programs and activities of Lubbock Christian University, the students of the university are treated without discrimination in their participation.
-Beginning freshmen and transfer students must apply thirty days before the beginning of a semester or summer session.
-Applications received after this time will be admitted as space allows.
+To be considered for admission, an application for admission must be completed and submitted with payment of the \$25 application fee.
+Beginning freshmen and transfer students must apply by June 1st for summer or fall entry and December 1st for spring entry.
+Applications received after the deadline will be considered if space allows.
+Admitted freshmen must confirm their intention to enroll by remitting a non-refundable \$200 tuition advance, which will be applied to their initial tuition bill.
+Deadlines for remittance of the tuition advance are June 1st for summer or fall entry, December 1st for spring entry, or prior to registration, whichever comes first.
+Students accepted after the deadline must remit the tuition advance within two weeks of the date of the acceptance letter or prior to registration, whichever comes first.
+Documents establishing eligibility for admission must be official.
 The university may exercise due diligence and deny admission to otherwise qualified individuals who have a history that indicates their presence might endanger members of the university community.
 Further information can be obtained by calling 1-806-720-7151 or 1-800-933-7601.
 The Admissions FAX number is 1-806-720-7162.
-The undergraduate admissions e-mail address is admissions@lcu.edu.
+The undergraduate admissions e-mail address is admissionss@lcu.edu.